Karl von der Heyden: Philanthropy

 Karl von der Heyden has made substantial donations to Duke University.
 He and his wife donated $1 million to the University in 1995 to establish the von der Heyden Fellows Program Endowment Fund and $4 million in 2000 to expand the libraries.
 The Karl and Mary Ellen von der Heyden Pavilion was completed in 2005, and remains a popular student eatery, meeting, and study space on Duke University's West Campus.
 Travel + Leisure Magazine has included the Karl and Mary Ellen von der Heyden Pavilion in their list of America's most beautiful college libraries.

-In 2015, von der Heyden gave $7 million to Duke towards a new arts center and $1 million to help fund graduate fellowships.
+In 2015, von der Heyden gave $7 million to Duke towards a new arts center and a flexible theatre in the building is named in his honor.
+His 2015 gift also included $1 million to help fund graduate fellowships.
 That gift was used to establish The von der Heyden Family Global Health Fellowship Fund, which will continue to support graduate level studies through the Duke Global Health Institute.

 In 2007, the Mary Ellen von der Heyden Fellowship in Fiction was established to bring talented novelists to Berlin as part of the American Academy’s residential fellowship program.
 In 2017, the Mary Ellen von der Heyden Fellowship was established at the Cullman Center for Scholars and Writers of the New York Public Library.